-Suppose that the domes of Fig 3 are the evaluative models in a design process, and suppose that the criteria of evaluation of the models, relates to the realm of structural engineering.
-The domes have the same diameter, are single-layer lattice type with moment resistant connections, and each dome has six supports at the valley points 's', as shown in a few places Fig 3d.
-The members of the domes may assume a section from a list of steel square hollow sections, and are proportioned according to a certain design code of practice in the most economical way for a gravitational load, uniformly applied all over the domes.
+Suppose that the domes of Fig 2 are the models to be evaluated in a design process, and suppose that the criteria of evaluation of the models relate to the realm of structural engineering.
+The domes have the same diameter, are single-layer lattice type with moment resistant connections, and each dome has six supports at the valley points 's', as shown in Fig 2d.
+The members of the domes may assume a section from a list of steel square hollow sections and can be proportioned according to a design code of practice in the most economical way for a gravitational load uniformly applied all over the domes.

-For a set of numerical data, a measure of the stiffness of the domes is given in terms of (force/displacement) as:
+For a numerical example, a measure of the structural behaviour of the domes is given as:

-$K = \{18.7, 3.1, 53.9, 100\},\$
+K= {18.7, 3.1, 53.9, 100},

-where, K is the normalised stiffness of the node at the crown of domes a to d of Fig 3.
-Here, dome d has the highest stiffness and possibly the most desired one, from a purely engineering point of view.
+where, K is the normalised stiffness of the node at the crown of domes a to d of Fig 2.
+Here, dome d has the highest stiffness and possibly the most desired one from a purely engineering point of view.
 The desirability factors associated with the visual impact of the dome are already given as: